-For the sake of backward compatibility with DASH profile defined in previous HD-Book versions, implementations SHOULD comply with the following additional constraints:
+For the sake of backward compatibility with DASH profile defined in previous HD Book versions, implementations SHOULD comply with the following additional constraints:

-- In case of ISOBMFF container each 'moof' box SHALL contain only one track fragment box 'traf' and associated media data box 'mdat' SHALL contain only the media samples referenced from that track fragment box - The Movie Fragment, which consists of a 'moof' box and a 'mdat' box, SHALL correspond to a Segment element in a DASH MPD. - Representations described in a MPD MAY be organized in up to 16 different <AdaptationSet> elements for each Period - In each <AdaptationSet> element is possible to describe no more than 16 different representations for video/audio tracks - In case of multiple <AdaptationSet> elements containing different video representations the receiver can select the first one it is able to present - In case of multiple <AdaptationSet> elements for the same media component (e.g.: video) the receiver SHALL select by default the one with a Role element with a value of "main" according to urn:mpeg:dash:role:2011 scheme.
-If such a Role element is not defined the receiver can select the first <AdaptationSet> element it is able to present - Representations included in an <AdaptationSet> element MAY vary in terms of codec Profile@Level, Resolution, and Bitrate - Media Segments SHALL have a minimum duration of 2s, except for the last media segment which MAY be shorter.
+- In case of ISOBMFF container each 'moof' box SHALL contain only one track fragment box 'traf' and associated media data box 'mdat' SHALL contain only the media samples referenced from that track fragment box - The Movie Fragment, which consists of a 'moof' box and a 'mdat' box, SHALL correspond to a Segment element in a DASH MPD. - Representations described in an MPD MAY be organized in up to 16 different <AdaptationSet> elements for each Period - In each <AdaptationSet> element is possible to describe no more than 16 different representations for video/audio tracks - In case of multiple <AdaptationSet> elements containing different video representations the receiver can select the first one it is able to present - In case of multiple <AdaptationSet> elements for the same media component (e.g.: video) the receiver SHALL select by default the one with a Role element with a value of "main" according to urn:mpeg:dash:role:2011 scheme.
+If such a Role element is not defined the receiver can select the first <AdaptationSet> element it is able to present - Representations included in an <AdaptationSet> element MAY vary in terms of codec Profile@Level, Resolution, and Bitrate - Media Segments SHALL have a minimum duration of 2s in case of non LL-DASH Adaptation Sets, or 960ms in case of LL-DASH Adaptation Sets, except for the last media segment which MAY be shorter.